oVirt/ovirt-node-ng/docs/book/build.md

 for more informations.

-The specific kickstart which defines the oVirt Node appliance is defined in the `ovirt-node-ng.ks` file, which hosted in the `ovirt-node-ng` repository.
+The specific kickstart which defines the oVirt Node appliance is defined in the `rootfs:org.ovirt.Node.Next:x86_64:0.ks` file, which hosted in the`ovirt-node-ng` repository.
 See the [getting started section](getting-started.md) for how to clone that repository.